flownative/flow-google-cloudstorage/README.md

-You may choose this setup in order to have human- and SEO-friendly URLs pointing to your resources, because objects copied into the target bucket can have a more telling name which includes the original filename of the resource (see for the `publicPersistentResourceUriPattern` option further below).
+You may choose this setup in order to have human- and SEO-friendly URLs pointing to your resources, because objects copied into the target bucket can have a more telling name which includes the original filename of the resource (see for the `publicPersistentResourceUris` options further below).

 ## Customizing the Public URLs